Dynamsoft/mobile-web-capture/samples/hello-world/hello-world-angular/README.md

 ## Build

-Run `npm build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `build/` directory.
 It correctly bundles Angular in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!